bormaxi8080/osint-timeline/DRAFT.md

 Atypical OSINT Guide.
 Introduction, Civil OSINT, EImmersive & Gamified Learning, Training & Practicing, Choosing a Pathway to Follow, Immersive & Gamified Learning, Games (b), Work (A-Z), External Data: https://github.com/OffcierCia/non-typical-OSINT-guide

+Offshore Leaks Database.
+A searchable database by the ICIJ containing information on over 810,000 offshore entities from investigations like the Panama Papers and Pandora Papers, aiding in financial transparency and investigative research: https://offshoreleaks.icij.org/

+Finra.
+Very large database of people related to financial markets (only by name is john more than 75 thousand people), with full names, work addresses and other details.
+Large database of companies (you can even search by two letters of a name): https://brokercheck.finra.org/

 YouTube OSINT Tools.
 List by [](https://www.linkedin.com/in/darknessgate/)[Nihad Hassan](https://www.linkedin.com/in/ACoAAAs13F4BcsTD5hByvj9qpwiLZ8lK6PpzNXg): https://osint.link/social-media-intelligence-socmint/#you1

 Analyst Research Tools.
 A comprehensive suite of OSINT utilities designed for investigative research, including tools for social media, email, phone number, and domain searches, as well as username and email permutation: https://analystresearchtools.com/